 Did you know that A.C.
-Gilbert, owner of the American Flyer Company, was an Olympian athlete in the sport of track?
+Gilbert, owner of the American Flyer Company, was an Olympian athlete in the sport of Pole Vault?

 Did you know that during World War II Lionel switched from producing toy trains to producing nautical instruments such as compasses and binnacles for the US Navy?

-Did you know that Frank Sinatra, Ronald Reagan and Johnny Cash were all train collectors?
+Did you know that Frank Sinatra, Ronald Reagan and Johnny Cash were all train collectors and operators?

 The Library recently added 300 children's books to its collection, some dating back to the 1940s.
 We welcome kids and their parents to stop in and browse through these books or sit down and read a story together from the kids' bookshelf.